MatthijsKamstra/haxeunity/02reading_cs/example.md

 # Example

-Simply write to a file.
+Simply write and read a file.

 ## How to start